fengyanshi/SeaGrant_Shipwakes/prog_t_structure.rst

   * Tidal current: 0.028 m/s (we did not use the background current)
   * Wind: 1.6 m/s, 1.8 m/s gust, direction of 242 deg  (we did not use wind forcing)

-* Computational grid and T-structure setup
+* Computational grid and T--structure setup

 .. figure:: images/grid_struc.jpg
     :align: center